piggeldi/Noip.com-Weblogin/README.md

 Noip.com-Weblogin
 =================

-This Perl-Skript does automaticly Login to no-ip.com in case of the Free-User restriction
+This Perl-Skript login automatically to noip.com.
+You just have to edit your account credentials on line 5 and 6.